 Our junior suite was pretty awesome.
 Up on floor 5, our suite consisted of a bedroom with queen sized bed, a living room with tv, dining area and kitchen, a bathroom and a balcony.
 Big enough for us to have our own space if needed, it was almost a shame we didn’t spend more time there.

-The few evenings we spent in the apartment, drinking and singing, having a game of cards on the balcony or playing heads up on the iPad after an evening of entertainment were fun, and we made plenty of use out of the space then – apart from the kitchen.
+The few evenings we spent in the apartment, drinking and singing, having a game of cards on the balcony or playing heads up on the iPad after an evening of entertainment were fun.
+We made plenty of use out of the space then – apart from the kitchen.

 There are always best bits.
-Alex’s being the magician as he has a thing for magic, and I think mine might have been the family life production where the whole team came together for just under an hour of singing and dancing.
-Chris, one of the lead guys, was incredible – he could have easily been from the west end himself with a personality, humour and voice like his!
+Alex’s being the magician as he has a thing for magic.
+I think mine might have been the family life production where the whole team came together for just under an hour of singing and dancing.
+Chris, one of the lead guys, was incredible.
+He could have easily been from the west end himself with a personality, humour and voice like his!

 Lunch and dinner are pretty similar, with plenty of hot options for both meat eaters and vegetarians alike.
-Throughout the week the options vary, and although there are similar choices from the live grill, there are plenty of new things to try on the hot plates.
+Throughout the week the options vary.
+Although there are similar choices from the live grill, there are plenty of new things to try on the hot plates.
 There is also a fresh salad bar with all the usual bits and pieces, alongside a ready made section which features different options daily from potato salad to German salad and a seafood mix.

 The dessert bar was always first stop to see if we needed to leave space.
 Every lunchtime and dinner the dessert offering changes and includes plenty of small cake bites, creamy slices and bigger options to choose from.
 There was even creme brulee, mousse, cheesecake, poached pears, fritters and a chocolate fountain at one point or another throughout the week.
 Jelly, one of my fave sweet treats, was available at lunchtime so I tried to save space for this after my salad (my lunchtime choice every day accompanied by some meat or fish).